MatthewL246/pretendo-docker/README.md

 ## Safety

 - **Back up your MongoDB database!** If you lose it, you will lose all of your PNIDs and Juxt posts.
-You will also be **stuck with a useless account on your console that you can't delete** because deleting an account requires a server to authenticate the password.
+If you have a PNID signed in on a Wii U, you will also be **stuck with a useless account on your console that you can't delete** because deleting an account requires a server to authenticate the password.
   Creating a new account on your server with the same PNID won't work because each PNID has a numerical ID that is appended to the end of the password before hashing, so your console will not authenticate with the new PNID.
 Use `mongodump` ([docs](https://www.mongodb.com/docs/manual/tutorial/backup-and-restore-tools/)).
 - **Don't delete the `pretendo-network-*` Docker volumes**.
 You will permanently lose your database (see above) and all of your Pretendo server data.